Lutfur Rahman (British politician): Office and car spending

-Attempted selling of Henry Moore sculpture
+Attempt to sell Henry Moore sculpture

-In November 2012, Rahman overruled the recommendation of his councillors that Henry Moore's Draped Seated Woman, donated by the artist on the understanding that it would be permanently available for public appreciation in a socially deprived area of London, should not be sold.
-Rahman, however, said the money raised would ease the £100m budget cut that Tower Hamlets would face over the next three years.
+In November 2012, Lutfur Rahman overruled the recommendation of his councillors that Henry Moore's Draped Seated Woman 1957–58, donated by the artist on the understanding that it would be permanently available for public appreciation in a socially deprived area of London, should not be sold.
+Rahman said the money raised would ease the £100m budget cut that Tower Hamlets faced over the next three years.
 Council officers had recommended the work should be sold, as there was no safe council property to locate it, making it uninsurable.

-A counter-claim to ownership of the statue was made by the London Borough of Bromley because, although it resided in Tower Hamlets, when the Greater London Council (GLC) and subsequent London Residuary Body had been dissolved, all remaining GLC assets – including the sculpture – had been given to Bromley, who indicated that they did not want it sold.
+The London Borough of Bromley claimed the statue, because, although it was in Tower Hamlets, when the Greater London Council (GLC) and subsequent London Residuary Body had been dissolved, all remaining GLC assets – including the sculpture – had been given to Bromley.
+Bromley did not want it sold.
 The matter was taken to the High Court, who ruled that Tower Hamlets had committed an act of conversion by lending the sculpture to the Yorkshire Sculpture Park in 1997 and that Bromley's title to the sculpture was therefore extinguished under the Limitation Act 1980.
-However, the sale was interrupted by Rahman's removal from office, and his successor John Biggs subsequently cancelled the sale and placed the sculpture on display in the borough.
+The sale was interrupted by Rahman's removal from office, and his successor John Biggs subsequently cancelled the sale and put the sculpture on display.

 Testimonials for individuals with convictions

-Rahman apologised for providing a court character reference for the convicted sex offender Zamal Uddin, stating that he had been misled by the defendant's family.
-In 2014, Rahman provided a "glowing" court reference to Mahee Ferdous Jalil, a convicted insurance fraudster who was subsequently sentenced to three years in jail for money laundering.
+Lutfur Rahman apologised for providing a court character reference for the convicted sex offender Zamal Uddin, stating that he had been misled by the defendant's family.
+In 2014, Lutfur Rahman provided a "glowing" court reference to Mahee Ferdous Jalil, a convicted insurance fraudster who was subsequently sentenced to three years in jail for money laundering.